Why Wait: students making real change

 - Work alone or collaborate with a small group.

 - Craft a project through brainstorming and an interest inventory to achieve some sort of goal, or solve a problem related to the topic.

 - Partner with a mentor/community member that is an “expert” in the field of study you choose.

 - Write a project proposal and pitch it to the rest of the group that includes a purpose, audience, timeline, and resources you will need to complete the project.

 - Reflect on the process on a personal blog.

 - Implement the research and project.

-- Present the project and reflect on the process in a five-minute TED-style talk at the ArtBarn stage or OHS Auditorium.
-The TED-talks will take place at the end of March.
+- Present the project and reflect on the process in a five-minute TED-style talk we call Change-Maker Chats.